JCNTH/trackingdemo/backend/CAPABILITIES.md

   F = external forces
 ```

-**How it works:** Apply Newton-Euler equations recursively through the kinematic chain.

 #### 9. Musculoskeletal Modeling

-**What it adds:** Muscle force estimation from joint torques.
+Estimate muscle forces from joint torques.
+This is what OpenSim does.

 ```
 Requires: Inverse dynamics + muscle model